ktptran/my-portfolio/README.md

 ## Architecture Overview

-Upon pushing to the Github master branch, the AWS CodePipeline pulls the latest changes.
-These changes are processed through AWS CodeBuild and deployed to Amazon S3 which is delivered through Amazon CloudFront.
-The Amazon CloudFront is built in with a domain name configured through Route 53 with an associated SSL/TLS certificate through AWS Certificate Manager.
-If the pipeline fails at any point, the developer is notified of the errors through Amazon SNS.
+Upon pushing to the Github master branch, Amplify will retrieve the latest branch changes.
+These changes are processed through a CI/CD pipeline built into AWS Amplify.
+To retrieve credentials securely, the system uses the SSM Parameter Store.
+This is then routed through to Amazon Route 53 to provide DNS hosting capabilities for users to access.

 ![Architecture Diagram](docs/assets/architecture-diagram.png)